rickhull/miner_mover/README.md

 certainly concurrent.
 Often though, *concurrent* means *merely concurrent*, where there is only one *device* switching between tasks rather than multiple devices operating in parallel.

+## Multitasking from the perspective of the OS (Linux, Windows, MacOS)

+* A modern OS executes _threads_ within a _process_
+* Process is mostly about accounting and containment
+  - organization and safety from other processes and users
+* By default, a process has a single thread of execution
+* A single-threaded process cannot (easily) perform two tasks concurrently
+  - maybe it implements green threads or coroutines?
+* A process can (easily) create additional threads for multitasking
+  - Either within this process or via spawning a child process
+* Process spawning implies more overhead than thread creation
+  - Threads can only share memory within a process
+  - fork / CoW can provide thread-like efficiency
+* Child processes are managed differently than threads
+  - memory protection
+  - OS integration / init system

 ## Multitasking in Ruby